 Annotated § 18-28-201(13)(B).

-Expiration – No expiration earlier than two years from the date of issuance, expiration date must be disclosed in a conspicuous manner.
+Expiration – No expiration earlier than two years from the date of issuance; the expiration date must be disclosed conspicuously.
 Arkansas Statutes Annotated § 44-88-703(a) and (c).

 California: